Orange, Bouygues Telecom revive French merger plans

 Orange said on Tuesday that there was no time limit on talks "with a view to a consolidation with Bouygues Telecom," nor was there any commitment to any particular outcome.
 It added that it was exploring opportunities in the French telecoms market.

-Bouygues (BOUY.PA) said in a separate statement it had signed a confidentiality agreement with Orange.
+Bouygues said in a separate statement it had signed a confidentiality agreement with Orange.

 "As it is interested in opportunities that would enable it to bolster its long-term presence in the telecoms sector, Bouygues announces that preliminary discussions have started with Orange to look at the possible options," Bouygues said.